standardml/smackage/README.md

 ============
 Installation takes three steps, and the first step is optional.

-First, you have to pick the `$SMACKAGE_HOME` files where Smackage will put all of its files.
+First, you have to pick the `$SMACKAGE_HOME` directory where Smackage will put all of its files.
 This will be `~/.smackage` by default if you don't do anything; see the section "The $SMACKAGE_HOME directory" below if you'd like Smackage to put its files somewhere else.